tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 With the provisioner up and running, it's time to set up the worker's configuration.

 First, define the Worker's hardware data, which is used to identify the Worker as the target of a workflow.
-The hardware data for the Worker in this example is:
+Very minimal hardware data is required for this example, but it does at least need to contain the MAC Address of the Worker, which is hardcoded in the Vagrant file, and have the Worker set to allow PXE booting and accept workflows.

 ```
 cat > hardware-data.json <<EOF
 {